© Designer491 | Dreamstime.com

 Who’s most likely to be on a vitamin regimen?
 Older Americans.
 Some 68 percent of senior citizens (age 65 and above) take vitamin supplements, according to Gallup.
 And women are more likely to take vitamins or mineral supplements regularly than men, 54 percent vs. 46 percent.

 The money spent on vitamin and mineral supplements add up to more than $21 billion spent annually in America.
-Before contributing to that expense, however, realize that vitamins that give energy can be found within your own grocery shopping habits and weekly menus.
+Before contributing to that expense, however, realize that vitamins that give you energy can be found within your own grocery shopping habits and weekly menus.
+(See also our sidebar below.)

 ENERGY SUPPLEMENT TIP